rrsharmaa/Credit_Lending/README.md

-# THE DATA PIPELINE PROJECT
+# THE Credit Lending Project

 This project is a data pipeline application built with PySpark for data processing tasks.
 It ingests data from various sources, performs necessary transformations, and stores the processed data.